Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 ## Findings and Duplicates
 ### Summary of Identified Duplicates
 The following duplicates were identified during the analysis, organized by category, with proposed actions for consolidation:
+- **Character Profiles**: Merge duplicate profiles into a single comprehensive profile for each character.
+- **Development Arcs**: Consolidate development arcs to create a unified narrative for each character's evolution.
+- **Interaction Scripts**: Combine duplicate interaction scripts into a master script that encompasses all relevant interactions.
+- **Scene Descriptions**: Consolidate scene descriptions into unified files to enhance narrative flow and eliminate redundancy.
+- **Research Documents**: Integrate overlapping research findings into a cohesive document to avoid redundancy.

 #### Character Profiles
 - **Cipher**: Found in: